 The Caregiving ROI study analyzes existing household approaches to child caregiving, satisfaction with existing early childhood services, obstacles to accessing care services, and preferences for alternative care arrangements.
-Then, we examine whether existing primary caregivers would plan to enter or re-enter the labor force, along with information about the type of expected economic activity, if safe and quality care services were available.
-In South Africa, we focus on caregiving for children under the age of seven.
+We further assess public support for government-subsidized childcare, among other issues, and examine whether existing primary caregivers would enter or re-enter the labor force (and in what type of economic activity) if safe and quality care services were available.
+For this study, we focus on caregiving for children under the age of seven.